IPL 2022: BCCI expects Rs 5000 crore windfall as base price for new teams kept at Rs 2000 crore | Sports-Games

 The IPL, which is currently an eight-team tournament, will become a 10-team affair from the next edition and during a recent governing council meeting, the modalities of the bidding process were chalked out.

-''Any company can buy the bid document paying Rs 75 crore.
+''Any company can buy the bid document paying Rs 10 lakh.
 Earlier top brass was thinking about keeping the base price for two new teams at Rs 1700 crore but later it was decided to keep the base price at Rs 2000 crore,'' a senior BCCI source told PTI on the condition of anonymity.

 The source, who has dealt with the financial side of IPL in the past, said that the BCCI stands to gain at least Rs 5000 crore if the bids go as per plan with plenty of large business conglomerates showing active interest in bidding.

-''The BCCI is expecting anything in the range of 5000 crore if not more.
+''The BCCI is expecting anything in the range of 5000 crores if not more.
 There will be 74 IPL games next season and it's a win-win situation for everyone.''
-It is learnt that only companies with an annual turnover of Rs 3000 crore will be allowed to bid for the teams.
+It is learned that only companies with an annual turnover of Rs 3000 crore will be allowed to bid for the teams.

 ''I think more than three business entities won't be allowed to form a consortium but if three business come together and wants to jointly bid for a team, they are welcome to do so,'' he said.

-Among the venues where the teams could be based include Amedabad, Lucknow and Pune.
+Among the venues where the teams could be based include Ahmedabad, Lucknow, and Pune.

 The Narendra Modi Stadium in Ahmedabad and Ekana Stadium in Lucknow, with bigger capacities, could be the choice for franchises.